teamsoftnifty/softnifty-corebridge-technical-overview/docs/architecture.md

 # Architecture Notes (Public)

-This document explains the architecture diagram in `/architecture/Architectural_Design_v01.pdf`.
+This page explains the conceptual architecture published in the `/architecture` folder.

 ## Layers
 1. **Design-Time**